garrandall/popular-music-data/tracks/nevermind-dennis-lloyd.md

 Alright, I'm ready now
 I ain't gonna, I ain't gonna stop right now, no Alright, I'll take it on, take it on me
-Take it one me, ooh baby
+Take it one me, ohbaby

 All I ever ask, ever ask is
 Do you wanna, do you wanna see my fire